Janosia/redis-from-scratch/README.md

 2. Restructure Client.cpp to run commands implemented (SET, ZSET, etc.).
 Currently only TTL Expiry is being run.

-3. Convert all C style imports to C++ style imports
+3. Convert all C imports to C++ imports

-4. Add documentation over functions
+4. Add documentation for functions
+(:/)